dustinbowers/tailscale-exit-node/README.md

 - Get a tailscale auth key from your [Tailscale Admin Console](https://login.tailscale.com/admin)
 - Add your auth key to `TS_AUTHKEY=` in the `tailscale.env` file

-- After startng the container, go to the tailscale admin console and allow the new Machine to run as an exit node on your tailnet
+- Start the container with `./start.sh` (or `docker compose up -d`) then go to the tailscale admin console and allow the new Machine to run as an exit node on your tailnet

 ### Usage